-Our effective tax rate for the three months ended March 31, 2018 was approximately 19.0% compared with 31.8% in the same period of 2017.
+Our effective tax rate decreased to 22.9% in the second quarter of 2018 from 34.7% in the same period of 2017 (21.1% year-to-date in 2018 compared to 33.4% in the same period of 2017).
 The decrease in our effective tax rate was primarily due to the impact of the Tax Cuts and Jobs Act which reduced the U.S. federal corporate income tax rate from 35% to 21% effective January 1, 2018.
-In addition, the recognition of excess tax benefits related to share-based compensation in income tax expense reduced our effective tax rate by 2.7% for the three months ended March 31, 2018 compared to 3.2% in the same period of 2017 (see note 15 to the unaudited consolidated financial statements).
-Other factors that impacted our effective tax rate in the first quarter of 2018 compared with the same period of 2017 include favorable resolutions of uncertain tax positions and favorable tax provisions enacted in the Bipartisan Budget Act of 2018.
+In addition, the recognition of excess tax benefits related to share-based compensation in income tax reduced our second quarter 2017 effective rate by 0.3%, with no effective rate impact during the second quarter of 2018 (.3% year-to-date in 2018 compared to 1.6% in the same period of 2017).
+See note 15 to the unaudited consolidated financial statements for additional information.
+Other factors that impacted our effective tax rate in the second quarter and year-to-date periods of 2018 compared with the same periods of 2017 include favorable resolutions of uncertain tax positions, favorable U.S. state and local tax law changes and favorable tax provisions enacted in the Bipartisan Budget Act of 2018.